Cinema of Russia: 2010s

+Battalion is a 2015 Russian war film directed by Dmitry Meskhiev that relates the story of the First Battalion of Death, a women-only Russian combat unit that fought in the First World War.
+Actress Mariya Aronova plays the role of real-life heroine Maria Bochkareva.
+Battalion was the biggest winner at the 2015 Golden Eagle Awards, winning four awards out of nine nominations.

 In 2015 Ilya Naishuller debuted with the film Hardcore Henry which was screened at the Toronto Film Festival.
 He later directed Nobody (2021) in Hollywood.

-Andrei Konchalovsky received the Silver Lion for best director at the 73rd Venice International Film Festival for his black and white Holocaust drama Paradise in 2016.
-He previously received the Silver Lion for The Postman's White Nights in 2014.
+Andrei Konchalovsky received the Silver Lion at the 73rd Venice International Film Festival for his black and white Holocaust drama Paradise in 2016.
+He previously received the Silver Lion for The Postman's White Nights at the 71st Venice International Film Festival.

-2016 one-man thriller film Collector by Aleksei Krasovsky starring Konstantin Khabensky won an award at the Karlovy Vary Festival.
+2016 one-man thriller film Collector by Aleksei Krasovsky starring Konstantin Khabensky won an award at the Karlovy Vary International Film Festival.

+In 2016 The Duelist directed by Aleksey Mizgirev was screened at the 2016 Toronto International Film Festival.

 Disaster film Flight Crew, directed by Nikolai Lebedev with actor Danila Kozlovsky was a success at the box-office in 2016.

-The Student by Kirill Serebrennikov won the François Chalais Prize at the 2016 Cannes Film Festival.